 TF: We’ve also heard in some interviews with professors, that they’re facing less frequent classes and also smaller class sizes, as a result of the cuts.
 Can you speak to that a little bit?
-Is that true?
-Is it a rumor?
+Is that is that true?
+Is it a rumour?

-F: There are lots of rumors.
+F: There are lots of rumours.
 I can assure you that it is never a decision of the central administration and rarely of the faculties themselves — faculties and departments take the decisions.

 Of course, the budgets do (have an influence), and there’s a tendency in hard times to maybe have more students in the classroom, or fewer options.
 But this being said, what is crucial is the quality of the students’ experience in the classroom, outside the classroom, so on and so forth.

 So we’re extremely careful not to threaten the quality of the training, which is provided.

 This might happen, but it varies widely.
 In many programs, you have very large classes in first year, for instance, and much smaller classes in subsequent years, so it’s difficult to say there will be fewer classes or more students, this requires a very fine analysis.